Performance Max Audit: How to Make Automation Work for You

 Summary: Control the Inputs, Audit the Outputs

 Automation does not mean abdication.
 As the platform becomes more automated, the role of the PPC Strategist shifts from "bidder" to "auditor" and "architect."
+Reviewing overall performance is essential to understand campaign health and identify areas for optimization.

 This shift mirrors a bigger industry change: why the traditional agency model is failing.

 If you suspect your PMax campaigns are leaning too heavily on brand traffic, leaking budget into mobile games, or prioritizing views over sales, it is time for a forensic audit.
+As part of your audit, ensure you are selecting an appropriate bidding strategy aligned with your goals and regularly reviewing your bidding strategy for optimal results.
+Audit your creative assets and use performance ratings to identify and improve underperforming elements.
+Also, make sure your campaigns are targeting both new and existing customers for maximum impact.

 Automation doesn’t absolve responsibility.
 It amplifies it.
 By stepping into the role of auditor and architect, you reclaim control.
 Waste exists, but you are not powerless.
 You are the one who decides whether PMax is a liability or a growth engine.